Home

 It's a common hedgerow plant and you can use the berries to make a syrup or tea or buy supplements.

-It is safe to take with medicines but you must consult your doctor as it may have the benefit of reducing the amount of chemical drugs you need to take.
+It is safe to take with medicines but you must consult your doctor as it may have the benefit of reducing the amount of pharmaceutical drugs you need to take.

 The only person qualified to help you with this, is your doctor who is prescribing for you.